 We use a Demand Side Platform (DSP), which connects to several ad exchanges, within programmatic buying to deliver impressions across various platforms – an ad exchange is basically a platform that allows the buying and selling of your advertisement based on RTB.
 One DSP = millions of publishers across the globe.
 By employing several such DSPs, we maximize your reach manifold.

 - Reach the people that will buy your product

 It’s a solution that enables exact audience targeting and allows us to get your products the best, most relevant websites within the targeting parameters.
 For premium products, programmatic buying will get you ad placements on premium websites such as forbes.com, nytimes.com, wsj.com and more.
-These exact placements are possible because we use programmatic buying to track user behaviour and thus get more control, making your campaign cost effective.
+These exact placements are possible because we use programmatic buying to track user behavior and thus get more control, making your campaign cost-effective.